divijghose/firedrake/Profiling-with-PETSc-flame-graphs.md

 - If you use PETSc stages in your code these will be ignored in the flame graph.

 - If you call `PETSc.Log.begin()` as part of your script/package then profiling will not work as expected.
-  This is because that will start PETSc's default (flat) logging while we need to use nested logging instead.
+  This is because it will start PETSc's default (flat) logging while we need to use nested logging instead.

   This issue can be avoided with the simple guard: